Bess Kargman

-Bess Kargman is an American filmmaker and director, best known for her 2025 film “Diane Warren: Relentless,” her 2020 YouTube documentary series “Defying Gravity: The Untold Story of Women’s Gymnastics” and her 2011 film First Position.
+Bess Kargman is an American filmmaker and director.
+She directed the documentary films First Position (2011) and Diane Warren: Relentless (2025).
+She also created the 2020 documentary series Defying Gravity: The Untold Story of Women’s Gymnastics.

 Early life

 Kargman grew up in Brookline, Massachusetts with two siblings, Harry and Sophie.
 She studied at Boston Ballet for almost a decade and attended the Shady Hill School.
 She stopped ballet and began playing competitive sports including tennis, soccer, skiing and ice hockey.
 She attended high school at Concord Academy in Concord, Massachusetts before studying fine arts and playing varsity ice hockey at Amherst College.
 She earned a Masters in Science from Columbia Graduate School of Journalism in 2008.

 Career

 After graduating from Amherst, Kargman moved to New York City, where she earned her real estate license and took night classes in op-ed writing.
 In 2006, she published her first op-ed in The Washington Post and later enrolled in Columbia University School of Journalism, where she earned a concentration in documentary and new media studies.

-After she graduated journalism school, the recession hit and Kargman worked as an unpaid intern at a production company, where she found her inspiration for her future film, First Position.
-To create the film, she started her own production company and hired a crew.